mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

     >>> from hydra_zen import launch

-Next, we will launch our app by providing the :func:`~hydra_zen.launch` function with: our config, our task function, and specific configured values for the player's names.
+Next, we will launch our application by providing the :func:`~hydra_zen.launch` function with: our config, our task function, and specific configured values for the player's names.
 Here, we will use the names ``link`` and ``zelda`` for the names of player 1 and player 2, respectively.

 .. code-block:: pycon
-   :caption: Launching our app
+   :caption: Launching our application

    >>> job = launch(Config, task_function, overrides=["player1=link", "player2=zelda"])